cefet-rj-dal/harbinger/examples/custom/01-transformation-custom_transformation.md

 We first visualize the raw series, then apply the custom filter to attenuate local spikes.

+### Interpret the Result Visually

+The final plots are not just illustrations.
+They help the reader connect the method's internal output with the original series, making it easier to see why a point, range, motif, or symbolic pattern was emphasized and whether that emphasis is coherent with the stated objective of the example.

 ``` r
 data(examples_anomalies)
 dataset <- examples_anomalies$simple